 Still some pictures brought back from my last stay in Bali.
 Unusual images, this time, to attack the week with a smile.

-The most surprising is surely that of these tombs, surmounted by parasol umbrellas ...
-In this cemetery of Nusa Lembongan, we protect the dead from the sun!
+The most surprising is surely the one of these tombs, topped with umbrella umbrellas...
+In this Nusa Lembongan cemetery, the dead are protected from the sun!

 Religion is ubiquitous in Bali.
 Even during a short stay, it is not uncommon to attend a ceremony.
 They are numerous, throughout the year.